G4l43r/lpthw-cn/ex4.rst

 things.
 If they didn't use good names for things in their software they'd get lost when they came back and tried to read their code again.

-If you get stuck with this exercise, remember the tricks you've been taught so far of finding differences and focusing on details:
+If you get stuck with this exercise, remember the tricks you have been taught so far of finding differences and focusing on details:

 1. Write a comment above each line explaining to yourself what it does in English.